karaposu/LLMService/README.md

           return generation_result
 ```

-# Translating a 100 pages book with various configs (chunked to pieces)
+# Translating a 100 pages book with various configs

+For this experiement we are using a text which is already chunked into pieces

 | Model Name    | Method  | Max Concurrency | Max RPM | Max TPM | Elapsed Time | Total Cost |
 |---------------|---------|-----------------|---------|---------|--------------|------------|